acutesoftware/AIKIF/doc/AIKIF_requirements.rst

 Log all results with useful milestones and checkpoints
 ``````````````
+The log aggregates should show useful summaries

 Regulate processes to allow automation
 ``````````````

 black box monitoring of unknown software agents
 ``````````````
+Detection of agents, either through logfiles, virus scanner like tools or interactions

 Monitor for friendliness (unlikely to be achievable)
 ``````````````
+for future work